 NORMAL PROGRESS

-The IEC has specific policies regarding normal academic progress.
+IEC has specific policies regarding normal academic progress.
 DHS also has special requirements regarding normal progress for F-1 and M-1 students.
 This section describes the normal progress policy for international students at IEC, which takes both the school policies and the DHS requirements into account.

 Academic Suspension or Dismissal

-International students who are academically suspended or dismissed by the school have not maintained their immigration status.
+International students who are academically suspended or dismissed by the school have not maintained their nonimmigration status.
 The SEVIS record of students who are academically dismissed will be terminated.
 International Educational Center dismisses students for the following reasons:

 Failure to attend classes